Zone

 Circumstances:

-While on a training sortie from RAF Silloth, the twin engine aircraft crashed in unknown circumstances into the Solway Firth, few miles off shore.
+While on a training sortie out from RAF Silloth, the twin engine airplane failed to return to base and is crashed in unknown circumstances into the Solway Firth.
 All four crew members were killed.

 Crew: